 About Our Programs

-The Counselor Education Program offers three degrees: (1) Master of Arts in Education and Pupil Personnel Services (PPS) credential (51 units with comprehensive exam, 58-60 units with thesis), (2) Master of Arts in Education and Professional Clinical Counselor (PCC) Concentration (60 units with comprehensive exam, 67-69 units with thesis)(Stockton based), and (3) MA Only (32 units with comprehensive exam, 33-35 units with thesis).
+The Counselor Education Program offers three degrees: (1) Master of Arts in Education and Pupil Personnel Services (PPS) credential (51 units with a comprehensive exam, 58-60 units with thesis), (2) Master of Arts in Education and Professional Clinical Counselor (PCC) Concentration (60 units with a comprehensive exam, 67-69 units with thesis)(Stockton based), and (3) MA Only (32 units with a comprehensive exam, 33-35 units with thesis).

-The MA with PPS credential program has been revised to meet the current state standards, and has been approved by the California Commission on Teacher Credentialing (CCTC).
+The MA with PPS credential program has been revised to meet the current state standards and has been approved by the California Commission on Teacher Credentialing (CCTC).
 The PPS credential is required of individuals who wish to work in a K-12 school setting.

-The MA with PCC Concentration has been approved by the Board of Behavioral Sciences (BBS) and meets the statutory requirements for Licensed Professional Clinical Counselor (LPCC) Licensure.
+The MA with PCC Concentration has been approved by the Board of Behavioral Sciences (BBS) and meets the statutory requirements for a Licensed Professional Clinical Counselor (LPCC) Licensure.
 All classes are held at the Stockton campus.

-The MA Only degree may be required by community counseling agencies, and institutions of higher education.
+The MA Only degree may be required by community counseling agencies and institutions of higher education.